 - While in edit mode, you can add widgets to the new page, drag and drop page tabs to new locations, and do other dashboard editing tasks.

 From any markdown element, access the menu on the upper right corner to edit or delete it.
 From any chart, access the chart action menu on the upper right corner to:

 - Share your chart as an image or with a link.

 - Copy the chart to any dashboard.

 - For table charts only, export as a

 .csvfile.
 You can import this file into other apps like Microsoft Excel or Google Sheets to do further analysis.

-- Access the query builder to see or edit the query associated to the chart.
+- Open the NRQL console to see or edit the query associated to the chart.